apache/servicecomb-docs/java-chassis-reference/en_US/docs/build-consumer/using-AsyncRestTemplate.md

-# Develop consumer with AsynRestTemplate
+# Develop consumer with AsyncRestTemplate

 ## Concepts